Get access to exclusive updates, the latest news and the inside scoop 🍨

 There's more potential than you could ever imagine with this latest renovation and thanks to Shopify, it's possible to reach new heights with e-commerce in 2021.

-There are two main ways in which merchants can upgrade to Shopify 2.0, but this depends on whether you are already using a theme that you are happy with.
+There are two main ways in which merchants can upgrade to an Online Store 2.0 Shopify theme, but this depends on whether you are already using a theme that you are happy with.

-If you’re thinking of sticking with an existing theme, theme developers will be required to release a version that is compatible with Online Store 2.0 by the end of the year.
+If you’re thinking of sticking with an existing Shopify design, a team of Shopify experts will be required to release a version that is compatible with Online Store 2.0 by the end of the year.

-However, if you’re happy to move to a new design, 2.0 themes are becoming more widespread across the Shopify Theme Store so, it should be easy to choose a layout that has the right functionalities for your business.
+However, if you’re happy to move to a new Shopify design, Online Store 2.0 themes are becoming more widespread across the Shopify Theme Store so, it should be easy to choose a layout that has the right functionalities for your business.

-As we mentioned earlier, Dawn is the theme that was created by Shopify to showcase the full capabilities and characteristics of Online Store 2.0.
+Note: As we mentioned earlier within today's Shopify guide, Dawn is the theme that was created by Shopify to showcase the full capabilities and characteristics of Online Store 2.0.